lingtalfi/ArrayVariableResolver/README.md

 History Log
 =============

+- 1.1.2 -- 2019-07-23

+    - fix ArrayVariableResolverUtil->resolve not accepting null values as inline replacement

 - 1.1.1 -- 2019-07-18

     - update docTools documentation, add links to source code for classes and methods